-- Facilitate lot consolidation via the following: - Provide technical assistance regarding the lot consolidation process to interested parties. - Make the inventory of vacant and underutilized sites available to interested developers.
+- Facilitate lot consolidation via the following: - By the end of 2022, develop informational materials on the City's new Lot Consolidation program and promote available incentives to developers, especially to property owners and developers of sites in the Residential Sites Inventory and Candidate Rezone Sites. - On an ongoing basis, pProvide technical assistance regarding the lot consolidation process to interested parties. - By 2022, mMake the inventory of vacant and underutilized sites available to interested developers.
 The sites inventory will be posted on the City's website, the City's housing sites GIS app, and updated annually and assist in identifying sites with lot consolidation potential.
-(Table 4-4 identifies vacant and underutilized parcels in the City and Table 4-5 identifies candidate sites for rezoning. - Process lot consolidation applications concurrently with other applications for development. - By 2029, re-evaluate the trend of lot consolidation and make modifications as necessary to promote housing and mixed use development on small sites, if the City determines lot consolidation is relevant and appropriate.
+(Table 4-4 identifies vacant and underutilized parcels in the City and Table 4-5 identifies candidate sites for rezoning.) - Process lot consolidation applications concurrently with other applications for development. - By 20259, re-evaluate the trend of lot consolidation and make modifications as necessary to promote housing and mixed use development on small sites, if the City determines lot consolidation is relevant and appropriate.